spankyed/Vishva/README.md

 Me: as if talking to me
 You: i guess
 ```

-Ideally, the Framework would consist of a chat bot framework, 3D World Editor, and phone application for administration.
 The framework begs to be extended and can only benefit from the addition of more advanced features.
 Currently, the framework provides:

-* External API Integrations handled through chat bot conversation
+* External API Integrations, triggerable through chat bot conversation
 * Private data storage (easily manage private data for Watson Conversation without sending it to the cloud)
 * Conversation and Context management is front-end agnostic; easily extend to other Front-Ends (Slack, Facebook Messenger)
 * Complex Javascript functions

 #### Who will use is it?
-Lets say an employer wants to hire you.
+⋅⋅⋅Lets say an employer wants to hire you..
 They'd go to your website, see a 3D simulation of what your up to IRL, ask your chat bot- "Why should I hire you?", get a relevant response.
 And then perhaps you'd be notified through a phone application that you have a potential job opportunity and you should intervene.

-Or lets say you have talked to Mom in a while.
-She'd go to your site, see what you are doing, talk to your chatbot..
+⋅⋅⋅Or perhaps you haven't talked to Mom in a while.
+She'd go to your site, see what you are doing, talk to your chatbo-
 On 2nd thought, you should probably still call Mom once a week.

-But lets say your famous, with an audience of people who want to talk to you and find out what your doing.
+⋅⋅⋅But lets say your famous,  with an audience that wants to talk to you and find out what your up to.
-How many do you think you could meaningfully engage with in any reasonable amount of time?
+How many do you think you could meaningfully engage with, given any reasonable amount of time?

 # Chat Bot Framework
-Disclaimer: I can't attempt to vie in originiality with the [Pthoresen's] (https://github.com/pthoresen/conversation-extension-framework) original framework model.
+**_Disclaimer_: I can't attempt to vie in originiality with [Pthoresen's](https://github.com/pthoresen/conversation-extension-framework) original framework model.
 #### Ready to get started building the chat bot component ...?

 ## Requirements